Site icon BIG

 Ask yourself:

-Understanding these basics helps you choose plants that won’t just survive—but thrive—in your small garden.
+Understanding these basics helps you choose plants that won’t just survive but thrive in your small garden.

 Design Principles for Small Spaces